 - 1. The Unitary Charge is set forth in the PPP Agreement.
 It is typically escalated at CPI.
-It may be reduced by penalty deductions assessed against the - 2.
-Only one current PPP provides for departmental penalties [ name of project ].
-There should be no entries in this row for all other PPPs. - 3.
-If the department has retained external advisors, or an outsourced Contract Manager, the actual amounts paid should be entered for the three fiscal years - 4.
-Costs to the department of all full-time PPP contract management staff, plus overheads, calculated at \\% of salary only.
-The applicable proportion of non-full - 5.
+It may be reduced by penalty deductions assessed against the private - 2.
+If the department has retained external advisors, or an outsourced Contract Manager, the actual amounts paid should be entered for the three fiscal years preceding - 3.
+Costs to the department of all full-time PPP contract management staff, plus overheads, calculated at % of salary only.
+The applicable proportion of non-full time - 4.
 Certain PPPs require payment by the private sector of a concession fee to government.
-Other PPPs involve the sharing of re revenues generated by the - 6.
-Most PPP Agreements involving a Unitary Charge to be paid to the private party service provider require the department to pay off the adjusted debt incurred
+Other PPPs involve the sharing of re revenues generated by the PPP. - 5.
+Most PPP Agreements involving a Unitary Charge to be paid to the private party service provider require the department to pay off the adjusted debt incurred by - 6.
+Capital payment is an upfront payment by Department to partly cover building costs in order to reduce the capital payment